-CyMVectinTM consists of pDNA that encodes the human CMV glycoprotein B, or gB, antigen and pDNA that encodes the human CMV phosphoprotein 65, or pp65, antigen.
-The product is formulated with our proprietary lipid-based adjuvant Vaxfectin®.
-Vaxfectin® has been shown in clinical and/or nonclinical studies by us and others to enhance immune responses, particularly antibody responses, to expressed immunogens.
+CyMVectinTM consists of plasmid DNA that encodes the CMV gB antigen and a plasmid DNA that encodes the CMV pp65.
+The product is formulated with our proprietary lipid-based adjuvant Vaxfectin[®].
+Vaxfectin[®] has been shown in clinical and/or nonclinical studies by us and others to enhance immune responses, particularly antibody responses, to expressed immunogens.
 A recombinant gB protein-based vaccine, developed by others, has shown some protection against maternal CMV infection in a Phase 2 clinical trial, so we believe a vaccine strategy for CMV prevention can be successful.
 In addition, prior maternal CMV infection is associated with a reduction of risk of congenital infection.
-Nonclinical studies performed in rabbit, guinea pig and mouse animal models have demonstrated the ability to induce high titers of gB-specific antibodies in animals receiving the gB plasmid.
-Rabbit studies of Vaxfectin®-formulated gB pDNA demonstrated an approximately 10-fold enhancement of gB when compared to gB pDNA in phosphate-buffered saline.
-Similarly, mouse studies also demonstrated this added benefit of Vaxfectin® as an adjuvant.
-The results of these and prior published studies provide support that immune responses can be induced by pDNA vaccination and that formulation with Vaxfectin® enhances those immune responses.
+Nonclinical studies performed in rabbit, guinea pig and mouse models have demonstrated the ability to induce high titres of gB-specific antibodies in animals receiving the gB plasmid RAbbit studies of Vaxfectin[®]-formulated gB plasmid DNA demonstrated an approximately 10-fold enhancement of gB when compared to gB plasmid DNA in phosphate-buffered saline.
+Similarly, mouse studies also demonstrated this added benefit of Vaxfectin[®] as an adjuvant.
+The results of these and prior published studies provide support that immune responses.
 Phosphoprotein 65 is a major CMV tegument protein that is among the most widely recognized CMV antigens by both CD4+ and CD8+ T cells in CMV-seropositive subjects.
 Induction of pp65-specific T cells following vaccination may provide an additional antiviral mechanism that could limit the spread of CMV infection by reducing CMV replication and viral loads.
-A repeat dose safety study in rabbits with Vaxfectin®-formulated gB and pp65 plasmids supports the conduct of an initial safety study in humans under an allowed IND.
+A repeat dose safety study in rabbits with Vaxfectin[®]-formulated gB and pp65 plasmids supports the conduct of an initial safety study in humans under an allowed Investigational New Drug application, or IND.

-About CMV
+About CM

 CMV infects over 50% of adults in the United States by age 50.
 Although most healthy people who are infected by CMV after birth are asymptomatic, CMV can affect certain high-risk groups, including immunocompromised individuals and congenitally-infected infants.
-Significant mortality and morbidity are observed in the immunocompromised populations, especially hematopoietic stem cell transplant, or HCT, and solid organ transplant, or SOT, recipients.
+Significant mortality and morbidity are observed in the immunocompromised populations, especially HCT recipients.
 In CMV-seropositive HCT recipients, the incidence of CMV reactivation in the first three months following transplantation is 50-70%, and these subjects are at increased risk for CMV end-organ disease.
-The incidence of CMV disease has been reduced to approximately 5% by the use of preemptive antiviral therapy, but currently available antiviral therapies are associated with drug toxicity, are costly, may lead to drug resistance and provide incomplete efficacy.
-Late-onset CMV reactivation may also occur after this initial period of heightened susceptibility.
+The incidence of CMV disease has been reduced to approximately 11% at one year after transplantation by the use of antiviral therapy, but currently available antiviral therapies are associated with drug toxicity, are costly, may lead to drug resistance and provide incomplete efficacy.
+Late-onset CMV reactivation may also occur after the initial 100-day period of heightened susceptibility.
 Despite current antiviral treatments that reduce the incidence of CMV disease, CMV-seropositive HCT recipients are still at increased risk of overall mortality as well as significant morbidities or mortalities from acute and chronic graft-versus-host disease, as well as other non-CMV infectious diseases.

 Currently no vaccine is approved for the prevention of CMV infection.
 The only approved treatment for CMV in HCT patients is ganciclovir, although other antivirals are used off label, such as valganciclovir, foscarnet, and cidofovir.
 We believe a vaccine that enables the patient's immune system to control CMV infection, thereby reducing the need for antiviral therapy, would be a valuable therapeutic option for HCT recipients.
-The control of CMV in immunocompromised persons is primarily associated with T-cell mediated immune responses.
+The control of CMV in immunecompromised persons is primarily associated with T-cell mediated immune responses.

-CMV-seropositive HCT and SOT recipients represent important populations for the prevention of CMV reactivation and reduction in antiviral therapy.
-Approximately 50,000 HCTs and 100,000 SOTs are performed annually throughout the world.
+CMV-scropositive HCT recipients represent important populations for the prevention of CMV reactivation and reduction in antiviral therapy.
+Approximately 70,000 HCTs are performed annually throughout the world.
 We believe these populations represent a significant market potential for our ASP0113 vaccine.